azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 In this step you will import the data above into the LA workspace created during Tenant Security setup.

- **(a)** Locate the LA resource that was created during Tenant Security setup in your central subscription.
+ **(a)** Locate the LA resource that was created during Tenant Security setup in your subscription.
 This should be present under Tenant Security resource group.
 After selecting the LA resource, copy the Workspace ID from the portal as shown below:

  ![capture Workspace ID](../Images/13_TSS_LAWS_AgentManagement.png)